vineyard-bloom/bloom-context-forms/docs/validate-as-options.md

 The validator is a fully-functional aggregator of every field passed in, returing any errors on those fields.

-## Standard Usage with Bloom-Forms' Form wrapper:
+## Standard Usage with Bloom-Context-Forms' Form wrapper:
 1. Create a `validationHelp` object to pass into the Form wrapper:
 ```
-  import { Form } from 'bloom-forms'
+  import { Form } from 'bloom-context-forms'

   ...